Streptococcus pneumoniae: Vaccine

 Due to the importance of disease caused by S. pneumoniae, several vaccines have been developed to protect against invasive infection.
-The World Health Organization recommends routine childhood pneumococcal vaccination; it is incorporated into the childhood immunization schedule in a number of countries including the United Kingdom, the United States, Greece,and South Africa.
+The World Health Organization recommends routine childhood pneumococcal vaccination; it is incorporated into the childhood immunization schedule in a number of countries including the United Kingdom, the United States, Greece, and South Africa.

-Currently, there are two vaccines available for S. pneumoniae: the pneumococcal polysaccharide vaccine (PPV23) and the pneumococcal conjugate vaccine (PCV13).
+Currently, two vaccines are available for S. pneumoniae: the pneumococcal polysaccharide vaccine (PPV23 or PPSV23) and the pneumococcal conjugate vaccine (PCV13).
 PPV23 functions by utilizing CPS to stimulate the production of type-specific antibodies, initiating processes such as complement activation, opsonization, and phagocytosis to combat bacterial infections.
 It elicits a humoral immune response targeting the CPS present on the bacterial surface.
 PPSV23 offers T-cell-independent immunity and requires revaccination 5 years after the first vaccination because of its temporary nature.
-PCV13 was developed when determining its low efficacy in children and infants.
-PCV13 elicits a T-cell-dependent response and provides enduring immunity by promoting interaction between B and T cells, leading to an enhanced and prolonged immune response.
+PCV13 was developed after determining PPSV23's low efficacy in children and infants.
+PCV13 elicits a T-cell-dependent response and provides enduring immunity by promoting interaction between B and T cells, leading to an enhanced, prolonged immune response; it is most effective in young children.

 Biotechnology

-Components from S. pneumoniae have been harnessed for a range of applications in biotechnology.
+Components from S. pneumoniae have been harnessed for a range of biotechnology applications.
 Through engineering of surface molecules from this bacterium, proteins can be irreversibly linked using the sortase enzyme or using the SnoopTag/SnoopCatcher reaction.
 Various glycoside hydrolases have also been cloned from S. pneumoniae to help analysis of cell glycosylation.